 Hi!
 My name is Joseph Perry, aka Wick.
-I am an independent game developer and neuroscientist.
+I am an independent game developer and neuroscience researcher.

-I grew up on a blueberry farm in the Columbia River Gorge, graduated from Reed college with an undergraduate degree in biology (with a thesis on the neuroscience of frog mating calls), and now reside in Portland, OR.
+I grew up on a blueberry farm in the Columbia River Gorge, graduated from Reed college with an undergraduate degree in neurobiology, and now reside in Portland, OR.

 I’m a self-taught programmer (in the Blitzmax / Monkey X family of languages — it’s OK, they’re pretty obscure, you probably haven’t heard of them) and manage to get by via copious googling and transmuting bugs into features.